 “You just said you love me.”

 “And I notice you haven’t said it back.”
-He narrowed his eyes at her, jutting his chin out in pretend annoyance.”
+He narrowed his eyes at her, jutting his jawline out in pretend annoyance.”
 You Jand girls and your swag.
 On top say I don knock you up, you still dey do shakara.”

 He bent his neck and kissed her.
 This time he didn’t have to part her lips with his tongue.
 Every inch of her surrendered to him.
 Her hand had let go of her dress when he tore his lips away from her.
 He grabbed the hem of the dress and searched her with his eyes.